Scaling Quantum Networks via Phase-Stable Vacuum Beam Guide: Architectural Blueprint and Benchmark: Enhancement of Frequency Transfer

 \section{Enhancement of Frequency Transfer}

 The investigation of frequency transfer has persisted over several decades \cite{foreman2007remote} due to its profound significance in the field of metrology.
-This endeavor has seen continual advancements in accuracy, exemplified by the implementation of extensive fiber optic linkages \cite{foreman2007coherent,newbury2007coherent,predehl2012920,schioppo2022comparing,droste2013optical} as well as, more recently, through atmospheric free-space connections \cite{dix2021point}.
-A critical aspect of evaluation in such systems is the additional fractional frequency instability introduced by the transmission channel.
-This instability is traditionally quantified by measuring the interference of an ultra-stable laser's signal after it reflects back from completing a round-trip journey.
-The results are typically presented quantitatively in terms of the modified Allan deviation (MDEV).
+This endeavor has seen continual advancements in accuracy, exemplified by the implementation of extensive fiber optic linkages \cite{foreman2007coherent,newbury2007coherent,predehl2012920,schioppo2022comparing,droste2013optical} and, more recently, through atmospheric free-space connections \cite{dix2021point}.
+A key performance metric n in such systems is the additional fractional frequency instability introduced by the transmission channel.
+This instability is commonly quantified by measuring the interference between an ultra-stable laser and its signal after a round-trip propagation through the channel.
+The results are typically reported in terms of the modified Allan deviation (MDEV) or the frequency noise PSD.